niblyx-malnus/clurd/README.md

 ## 80/20 Essential Toolkit

-The three tools you need for 80% of Urbit dojo interaction:
+The four tools you need for 80% of Urbit interaction:

 ### 1. `./run.sh dojo` - Execute Commands
 ```bash